lumeland/terser-deno/deno/README.md

 ```
 -h, --help                  Print usage information.
                             `--help options` for details on available options.
 -V, --version               Print version number.
 -p, --parse <options>       Specify parser options:
                             `acorn`  Use Acorn for parsing.
                             `bare_returns`  Allow return outside of functions.
                                             Useful when minifying CommonJS
                                             modules and Userscripts that may
                                             be anonymous function wrapped (IIFE)
                                             by the .user.js engine `caller`.
                             `expression`  Parse a single expression, rather than
                                           a program (for parsing JSON).
                             `spidermonkey`  Assume input files are SpiderMonkey
                                             AST format (as JSON).
 -c, --compress [options]    Enable compressor/specify compressor options:
                             `pure_funcs`  List of functions that can be safely
                                           removed when their return values are
                                           not used.
 -m, --mangle [options]      Mangle names/specify mangler options:
                             `reserved`  List of names that should not be mangled.
 --mangle-props [options]    Mangle properties/specify mangler options:
                             `builtins`  Mangle property names that overlaps
                                         with standard JavaScript globals and DOM
                                         API props.
                             `debug`  Add debug prefix and suffix.
                             `keep_quoted`  Only mangle unquoted properties, quoted
                                            properties are automatically reserved.
                                            `strict` disables quoted properties
                                            being automatically reserved.
                             `regex`  Only mangle matched property names.
                             `reserved`  List of names that should not be mangled.
 -f, --format [options]      Specify format options.
                             `preamble`  Preamble to prepend to the output.
 You
                                         can use this to insert a comment, for
                                         example for licensing information.
                                         This will not be parsed, but the source
                                         map will adjust for its presence.
                             `quote_style`  Quote style:
                                            0 - auto
                                            1 - single
                                            2 - double
                                            3 - original
                             `wrap_iife`  Wrap IIFEs in parenthesis.
 Note: you may
                                          want to disable `negate_iife` under
                                          compressor options.
                             `wrap_func_args`  Wrap function arguments in parenthesis.
 -o, --output <file>         Output file path (default STDOUT).
 Specify `ast` or
                             `spidermonkey` to write Terser or SpiderMonkey AST
                             as JSON to STDOUT respectively.
 --comments [filter]         Preserve copyright comments in the output.
 By
                             default this works like Google Closure, keeping
-                                JSDoc-style comments that contain "@license" or
+                            JSDoc-style comments that contain e.g. "@license",
-                                "@preserve".
+                            or start with "!".
 You can optionally pass one of the
                             following arguments to this flag:
                             - "all" to keep all comments
                             - `false` to omit comments in the output
                             - a valid JS RegExp like `/foo/` or `/^!/` to
                             keep only matching comments.
                             Note that currently not *all* comments can be
                             kept when compression is on, because of dead
                             code removal or cascading statements into
                             sequences.
 --config-file <file>        Read `minify()` options from JSON file.
 -d, --define <expr>[=value] Global definitions.
 --ecma <version>            Specify ECMAScript release: 5, 2015, 2016, etc.
 -e, --enclose [arg[:value]] Embed output in a big function with configurable
                             arguments and values.
 --ie8                       Support non-standard Internet Explorer 8.
                             Equivalent to setting `ie8: true` in `minify()`
                             for `compress`, `mangle` and `format` options.
                             By default Terser will not try to be IE-proof.
 --keep-classnames           Do not mangle/drop class names.
 --keep-fnames               Do not mangle/drop function names.
 Useful for
                             code relying on Function.prototype.name.
 --module                    Input is an ES6 module.
 If `compress` or `mangle` is
                             enabled then the `toplevel` option will be enabled.
 --name-cache <file>         File to hold mangled name mappings.
 --safari10                  Support non-standard Safari 10/11.
                             Equivalent to setting `safari10: true` in `minify()`
                             for `mangle` and `format` options.
                             By default `terser` will not work around
                             Safari 10/11 bugs.
 --source-map [options]      Enable source map/specify source map options:
                             `base`  Path to compute relative paths from input files.
                             `content`  Input source map, useful if you're compressing
                                        JS that was generated from some other original
                                        code.
 Specify "inline" if the source map is
                                        included within the sources.
                             `filename`  Name and/or location of the output source.
                             `includeSources`  Pass this flag if you want to include
                                               the content of source files in the
                                               source map as sourcesContent property.
                             `root`  Path to the original source to be included in
                                     the source map.
                             `url`  If specified, path to the source map to append in
                                    `//# sourceMappingURL`.
 --timings                   Display operations run time on STDERR.
 --toplevel                  Compress and/or mangle variables in top level scope.
 --wrap <name>               Embed everything in a big function, making the
                             “exports” and “global” variables available.
 You
                             need to pass an argument to this option to
                             specify the name that your module will take
                             when included in, say, a browser.
 ```

 Specify `--output` (`-o`) to declare the output file.
 Otherwise the output goes